Colloquium: The Cosmic Dipole Anomaly: The Ellis Baldwin Test

 Third, relativistic Doppler boosting will bring sources intrinsically fainter than the survey flux limit above the detection threshold in the direction of motion, conversely lowering intrinsically brighter sources in the opposite direction below the threshold.
 There will therefore be intrinsic differences in which part of the source SEDs are observed due to the respective blue- and redshifts, as well as the distance to the source.
-This may be considered a ``source evolution'' effect.
-However, for the small velocities ($\beta \sim 10^{-3}$) under consideration, the fractional difference in redshift is similar, corresponding to a time difference of less than $\sim10$~Myr for sources at $z\sim1$, which is quite insignificant regarding which part of the source SED is observed.
+However, for the small velocities ($\beta \sim 10^{-3}$) under consideration, the fractional difference in redshift corresponds to a time difference of less than $\sim10$~Myr for sources at $z\sim1$, which is quite insignificant regarding which part of the source SED is observed.
 A much larger ($\sim100$~times bigger) effect is the smoothing of source SEDs over the wide range of redshifts observed in quasars and radio galaxies.